neo4j-partners/virtual-graph-dbx/best-practices.md

   reference forms in the appendix show the gap.
 - **The shared query shape.** Filter, group, and apply thresholds in the query, then order and limit in Cypher.
 Row-level filters such as a time window, an amount range, or an account-id anchor push down to Databricks.
-A `GROUP BY` on a key column pushes down too.
-  A HAVING-style `WHERE` on an aggregate alias runs as part of the query, so thresholds stay in Cypher. `ORDER BY` runs in the graph engine rather than the warehouse, but it is still worth writing.
+A `GROUP BY` pushes down when every group key is a scalar property and the threshold sits in a second `WITH`.
+Thresholds run in the graph engine over the groups the warehouse returns.
+So do an `ORDER BY` and `LIMIT` that follow an aggregating `WITH`.
+On a traversal, the sort and the limit push into the SQL.
 Almost every adaptation in this guide follows from that split.
 - **Property mapping.** Relationship and node properties exist only if they were mapped from a backing table column in the Aura model.
 An unmapped column leaves the relationship in place with zero properties, and any query touching it fails with